New York State's No Discharge Zones

 Sewage from boats often contains harmful levels of pathogens and chemicals such as formaldehyde, phenols and chlorine, which harm water quality, pose a risk to people's health, and impair marine life and habitats.

-Federal law prohibits the discharge of untreated boat sewage within most navigable waters of the U.S. To take water quality protection a step further, NYSDEC and the US Environmental Protection Agency (USEPA) are working to prohibit sewage discharges to New York's coastal waters and navigable connecting waterways - which are not covered by the federal law - by designating them as No Discharge Zones.
+Federal law prohibits the discharge of untreated boat sewage within most navigable waters of the U.S. To take water quality protection a step further, DEC and the U.S. Environmental Protection Agency (EPA) are working to prohibit sewage discharges to New York's coastal waters and navigable connecting waterways - which are not covered by the federal law - by designating them as No Discharge Zones.

 Future No Discharge Zones in New York

-In 2010, New York State and the United States Environmental Protection Agency Region 2 (EPA) announced a joint initiative to establish NDZs in the remaining coastal waters and navigable connecting waterways of the State.
-Since then, NDZ designations have been established for the New York State Canal Systems, the New York portion of Long Island Sound, Jamaica Bay, and the New York portion of Lake Ontario.
-The remaining coastal waters without NDZs are Lake Erie, Saint Lawrence River, New York Harbor waters, and easternmost Long Island South Shore.
+In 2010, New York State and EPA Region 2 announced a joint initiative to establish NDZs in the remaining coastal waters and navigable connecting waterways of the State.
+Since then, NDZ designations have been established for the New York State Canal Systems, the New York portion of Long Island Sound, Jamaica Bay, and the New York portions of Lake Ontario and Lake Erie.
+The remaining coastal waters without NDZs are the St. Lawrence River, New York Harbor waters, and easternmost Long Island South Shore.
 Approval of petitions for these remaining waters would complete the goal of NDZs in all coastal New York waterways.

 Pumpout Facilities in New York